Thousands of furnished rentals to book online

 You may consider to rent your own student apartment in Dublin.
 This will give you a sense of privacy.
 It is also associated with extra costs and not all students will be able to afford an own apartment!
 Generally it is considered the most pricey alternative in Dublin.
 This leads students to split the cost by moving in with friends.

 Dublin has three major universities in the city, Dublin City University, Trinity College Dublin and University College Dublin.
-These three Universities are spread all across the city, so you must be aware of your proximity.

 The Trinity College Dublin is the oldest University in Dublin, it is located in the heart of the city just south side of the River Liffey.
 Look out for housing in Rathmines or Ballsbridge for an easy connection into the University.